mvpete/aspekt/README.md

  ```
  Aspekt tries not alter or modify existing code, so if the IL contains multiple returns, Aspekt calls OnExit before each return.

+If you're using NuGet to get ASPeKT, your project will have the appropriate post build steps.
+You can ignore anything below.

 Since Aspekt works post compile, in order to use it you must run the Bootstrap application against your assembly.

     > Aspekt.Bootstrap.Host [PathToAssembly]

 This will process the assembly and add in the aspects to their respective members.